DavidDock/cheers-to-beers/TESTING.md

 A user can see if they are logged in

 #### Results
-When a user is logged in they can see the relevant icons on all nav bars by using the current user context throughout the app.
+When a user is logged in they can successfully see the relevant icons on all nav bars by using the current user context throughout the app.

 ### Refresh access tokens